abdelhamiderrahmouni/prodtools/README.md

 ```
 options:
 - `folder` is the folder where the images will be saved; by default the command will create a folder named local_images in the current path.
+flags:
-- `amount` is the number of images to download; by default it's 5.
+- `--amount` is the number of images to download; by default it's 5.
-- `size` is the size of the images to download; by default it's 200x200.
+- `--size` is the size of the images to download; by default it's 200x200.
-- `terms` is the search terms to use; by default it's empty.
+- `--terms` is the search terms to use; by default it's empty.
-- `multi-size` is a flag to download multiple sizes of the images; by default it's false.
+- `--multi-size` is a flag to download multiple sizes of the images; by default it's false.
-- `sizes` is the sizes of the images to download; by default it's "200x200,1280x720".
+- `--sizes` is the sizes of the images to download; by default it's "200x200,1280x720".
-- `amounts` is the number of images to download for each size; by default it's "5,5"
+- `--amounts` is the number of images to download for each size; by default it's "5,5"

 example:
 ```bash